El Rushbo documented to be almost always right now, almost 99.6% of the time.

 The ruling class version.

-You're gonna get health care, you're gonna get student loan, you're gonna oh, by speaking of health care, Howard, you may not have seen this.
+Oh, but speaking of health care, Howard, you may not have seen this.

-It's in the Hill.com health insurers drop coverage for children ahead of new rules.
+Health insurers drop coverage for children ahead of new rules.

-Health plans in at least four states have announced that they are dropping children's coverage just days ahead of new rules created by Obamacare, according to Healthcare for America now.
+Health plans in at least four states have announced that they are dropping children's coverage just days ahead of new rules created by Obamacare according to Healthcare for America Now.

 The new health care law forbids insurers from turning down children with pre-existing conditions starting Thursday.

-So they're gonna drop coverage today.
+So they're going to drop coverage today.

-Child only policy, a job for a child-only policies.
+Child-only policy, dropping for child-only policies.

-But they're going to try and survive rather than roll over and give up.
+They're going to scratch and they're going to claw, but they're going to try and survive rather than roll over and give up.

-And I how insensitive of these insurance, how dare they try to survive?
+How dare they try to survive?

 They're supposed to be charities.